• Skip to primary navigation

 HOTEL FOR THOSE DRIVING IN HIMEJI

-Chisun Inn Himeji Yumesakibashi: If driving in Himeji this is the hotel we recommend and where we stayed while in Himeji.
+Chisun Inn Himeji Yumesakibashi: If you are on a Japan road trip and plan to drive to Himeji this is the hotel we recommend and where we’ve stayed while in Himeji.
 It’s a little further from the city center, but it has a large free parking lot and the rooms are comfortable and affordable.

 BUDGET HOTELS IN HIMEJI